 Ensuring Your Clients Are Prepared for Travel

 Benecaid offers excellent, affordable group health insurance for travel that can be customized to fit your clients’ needs or added to insurance Health Spending Account (HSA) with ease.
-Annual travel coverage will save clients money and eliminate the continual hassle of enrollment before every trip.
+Annual travel coverage will save clients money and eliminate the continual hassle of enrolment before every trip.

 The Access Benecaid portal portal provides simple access to Benecaid clients for all their drug, dental, and travel coverage.
 Benecaid benefits cards and policies can be printed from the portal and stored in a safe place during travel or saved directly to their smartphone.